tak510/enghancer/README.md

 # enghancer

-In order to properly work, the user needs to have the local host server up and running on their particular computer.
+In order to properly work, the user needs to have required localhost (wampserver) and sql database in order to properly use login/register and rating features.